RajuGudhe/Cancer_Tissue_Detection/README.md

 	    ├── no-tumor

 ```

+## Training
+All experiments demand high computation power, I trained all the experiments using FloydHub(easy to configure, but need to spend a dollar for one hour training.
+It's better to use gpu after making sure the code runs properly) and Google Colab(most of the time running out of memory) GPU.
+For FloydHub, I used powerup package which includes TeslaK80 GPU.

 ## Experiments

 In learning process to implement the planned Dense Siamese Network, I implemented DenseNets and Siamese Networks separated and trained them  on CIFAR-10, PCam datasets.
 Please refer to experiments section in this repository to run the models.
 Separate documentation is provided with instructions on how to train these networks.